AdobeDocs/commerce-operations.en/help/configuration/cli/static-view-file-deployment.md

 **To deploy static view files**:

-1. Log in to the Magento server as, or [switch to the file system owner](https://devdocs.magento.com/guides/v2.4/install-gde/prereq/file-sys-perms-over.html).
+1. Log in to the Commerce server as, or [switch to the file system owner](https://devdocs.magento.com/guides/v2.4/install-gde/prereq/file-sys-perms-over.html).
 1. Delete the contents of `<magento_root>/pub/static`, except for the `.htaccess` file.
 Do not delete this file.
 1. Run the static view files deployment tool `<magento_root>/bin/magento setup:static-content:deploy`.